maevadevs/Maevadevs-References/eslint-setup.md

 # ESLint Setup

+## Synopsis

-- This setup is using a project-based (avoid using global) and using the example of `standard` as the linting rule.
+- This setup uses a project-based (I avoid using global whenever possible) and uses `standard` as the example linting rule.
-- This setup is using `yarn` as the package manager.
+- This setup provides commands for both `npm` and `yarn` as the package manager.
+You should only use one of them.
-- This setup is using VSCode as the editor.
+- This setup uses VSCode as the editor.

-1. Install ESLint in the local project
+## Steps

+1. `cd` into your local project and install ESLint locally (I will assume you already have `package.json` set up)

+        # For NPM:
+        npm i eslint --save-dev

+        # For Yarn:
-        yarn add --dev eslint
+        yarn add eslint --dev

-1. Add default access to command from `package.json`: `yarn run eslint`
+1. Add access to `eslint` command from `package.json`: Project CLI command is `yarn run eslint` or `npm run eslint`

         "scripts": {
           "eslint": "eslint"
         }

-1. Add `.eslintrc` with `yarn run eslint --init`: This will also allows to install the `standard` linting rules and its dependencies through `npm`.
-If you want to continue with `yarn` instead, after the installation, remove `node_modules` and `package-lock.json` and run `yarn install`
+1. Add `.eslintrc`: This will also prompt to install the `standard` linting rules and its dependencies *through `npm`, regardless of using `yarn` or `npm`*.
+If you are continuing with `yarn`, after the installation, remove `node_modules` and `package-lock.json` and re-run `yarn install` to refresh your dependencies

+        # For Yarn:
+        yarn run eslint --init
+        # Then, remove `node_modules` and `package-lock.json` and re-install dependencies
+        yarn install

+        # .eslintrc after installation

         {
           "extends": "standard"
         }

-1. Install `ESLint` extension of VSCode and change some settings: `Code > Preferences > Settings > USER SETTINGS`
+1. Setup for VSCode only: Install `ESLint` extension and change some settings: `Code > Preferences > Settings > USER SETTINGS`

-        "files.autoSave": "off", // This might already be the default in `DEFAULT SETTINGS` "eslint.autoFixOnSave": true,
+        "files.autoSave": "off", // This might already be the default in `DEFAULT SETTINGS`.
+If so, skip.
+        "eslint.autoFixOnSave": true,
         "eslint.alwaysShowStatus": true,
-        "eslint.packageManager": "yarn"
+        "eslint.packageManager": "yarn" // "npm" if you are using npm instead

-1. Reload the project: Close and re-open VSCode.
+Then, close and re-open VSCode